gchure/phd/docs/src/chapter_05/section_06_methods.md

 fluorescence increase across an illuminated section of one of the positions.
 These images were collected in real time for the duration of the shock.
-The difference in measured fluorescence between the pre-shock images and those at the end of the shock set the scale of a 500 mM NaCl down shock.
+The difference in measured fluorescence between the pre-shock images and those at the end of the shock set the scale of a 500 mM NaCl downshock.
 The rate was calculated by fitting a line to the middle region of this trace.
 Further details regarding this procedure can be found in @bialecka-fornal2015.